glynthomas/b2/README.md

 -  uploading new music via a network
 -  mutiple devices accessing the B2
--  radio drop outs
+-  potential radio drop outs
 -  performance and browser memory leaks
 -  network bandwidth overhead
--  internet issues for other users
+-  internet issues for other network users

 Other small UI issues may need some attention, which are discussed below